rdevans87/DevDum/README.md

 # DevDuh!
 ## Code smarter not harder.
-Over 1000 Resources for web developers.
+1000+ resources for web developers.

 ## Less searching...More Learning...Duh!